Skip to main content

 Waterway banks, where land and water meet, are particularly valuable for biodiversity.
 Often full of lush, diverse vegetation, they are ideal habitats for many species.
 Waterway banks also support an abundance of land and aquatic plants which serve as tempting meals for hungry creatures.

-Who might live here?
+Who might live in waterway banks?

 Flowering plants attract many insects, including dragonflies and bees who forage for nectar.